bitquery/graphql-docs/docs/query-features/Metrics.md

           },
 ]
 ```
-The Extra Memory Consumption, GB metric measures the amount of extra memory that was used by the query.
+The `Extra Memory Consumption, GB` metric measures the additional memory allocated to process the query beyond the baseline.

 Some chains have specific metrics that you can get using the metrics API.
 For example, the Tron chain has a `netUsage` metric that you can use to get the network usage for a query.